tensorflow/tfjs-models/speech-commands/README.md

 ## Live demo

-A developer-oriented live demo is available
+A developer-oriented live demo is available at
 [this address](https://storage.googleapis.com/tfjs-speech-model-test/2019-01-03a/dist/index.html).

 ## How to run the demo from source code